Droid00000/Frost/README.md

 3. **Create the database in PostgreSQL**

-You'll need to be using PostgreSQL V15 or higher.
+You'll need to be using PostgreSQL version 16 or higher.
 Type the following into the PostgreSQL manager:

 ```sql
 CREATE ROLE frost WITH LOGIN PASSWORD 'urpassword'; CREATE DATABASE frosty OWNER frost;